 Submission of Issue(s) Statement

-No later than fifteen (15) calendar days from either the filing of the Notice of Appeal the appealing Bidder shall submit in writing to the Appeal Review Panel, and shall serve upon the Executive Director, a statement of the issues it intends to raise in the appeal (“Issue Statement”).
-Within ten (10) calendar days of the appealing Bidder’s service of its Issue Statement, the Executive Director may file in writing with the Appeal Review Panel, and serve upon the appealing Bidder, objections to the appealing Bidder’s Issue Statement and/or raise additional issues for the Appeal Review Panel’s determination.
-The Appeal Review Panel shall notify the parties in writing within ten (10) calendar days of any submission by the Executive Director of the issues it has determined to be within the proper scope of appeal.
+No later than fifteen (15) calendar days from the filing of the Notice of Appeal, the appealing Bidder shall submit in writing to the Appeal Review Panel, and shall serve upon the Consortium’s legal counsel, a statement of the issues it intends to raise in the appeal (“Issue Statement”).
+Within ten (10) calendar days of the appealing Bidder’s service of its Issue Statement, the Consortium may file in writing with the Appeal Review Panel, and serve upon the appealing Bidder, objections to the appealing Bidder’s Issue Statement and/or raise additional issues for the Appeal Review Panel’s determination.
+The Appeal Review Panel shall notify the parties in writing within ten (10) calendar days of any submission by the Consortium of the issues it has determined to be within the proper scope of appeal.

 Submission of Briefs and Documentary Evidence